Official-MoonDao/documentation/MoonDAO/docs/Projects/Project System.md

 **How do we amend the project system?**

-The Astronauts can propose to amend this system by going through our DAO Governance as outlined in the Constitution.
+The Executive Branch Leads can propose to amend this system by going through our DAO Governance as outlined in the Constitution.

 **Can the community change the project team’s decision about a project?**